 The government tracks problems with vaccines in a federal database called the Vaccine Adverse Event Reporting System.
 Since Zostavax first came onto the market, the VAERS has collected well over 1,000 serious adverse event reports, including dozens of deaths.

-Discuss Your Options With A Zostavax Injury Lawyer Today
+Discuss Your Options With An NYC Product Liability Law Firm Today

 If you or a loved one has suffered serious injury (or worse) as a result of receiving the Zostavax vaccine, please contact one of our skilled attorneys to discuss your legal options in a free initial consultation.